 - SECOND DUI LICENSE SUSPENSION: RESTRICTED LICENSE

 If you were arrested for a DUI, your license could be suspended under DUI license suspension laws.
-DUI License Suspension laws are not only different depending on the State of Arrest and previous convictions, but also, now, on the California county of arrest.
-In Los Angeles county, and other 3 counties, you have to install an ignition interlock device in your car to get your driver’s license back after any DUI conviction.
-In most other California counties there is no such requirement, but you can opt out to install an ignition interlock device to permit driving.
-The ignition interlock devise is a machine that locks ignition until it received a sample of breath with no alcohol in it.
+DUI License Suspension laws are not only different depending on the State of arrest and previous convictions, but also, now, on the California county of arrest.
+In Los Angeles County and the other 3 counties, until recently, you had to install an ignition interlock device in your car to get your driver’s license back after any DUI conviction.
+In most other California counties there was no such requirement, but you could install an ignition interlock device to permit driving.
+An ignition interlock device is a machine that locks ignition until it received a sample of breath with no alcohol in it.

 - DS 367: If you were released by the arresting police officer on your own recognizance, you probably received several documents at the time of your release.
-The first document is “Age 21 and Older Officer’s Statement”, commonly known as DS-367.
+The first document is the “Age 21 and Older Officer’s Statement”, commonly known as DS-367.
 This document is also your temporary driver’s license valid for 30 days after the arrest.
-The DS-367 form will instruct you to contact the DMV within 10 day or lose your right to have a hearing.
+The DS-367 form will instruct you to contact the DMV within 10 days or lose your right to have a hearing.
 If you do not contact the DMV, your license will likely be suspended or revoked.
-The suspension or revocation will be different but often overlapping from court and from the DMV.
-If you have a conviction and lose a DMV hearing, you will have 2 suspension, for example, on a first offense, the court suspension is 6 month but the DMV suspension is 4 month.
+The suspension or revocation will be different but often overlap from the court and from the DMV.
+If you have a conviction and lose a DMV hearing, you will have 2 suspensions, for example, on a first offense, the court suspension is 6 months but the DMV suspension is 4 months.

 - The DUI Ticket: Another document that you probably received from the police officer upon release is a citation to appear in the Superior Court.
 The citation lists your charges (most likely a violation of CVC 23152(a) /(b)) and a date to appear in court.
 The court’s first DUI license suspension takes effect only after a conviction – either by a guilty plea or after a trial.
 Our office specializes in defending drivers in court and at the DMV.
 The approach to defending a DUI case in court is very different then from the DMV and involves similar but different issues.

-As discussed above, a driver can end up with a suspended license after a DUI arrest by one of two ways.
+As discussed above, a driver can end up with a suspended license after a DUI arrest in one of two ways.
 If there is a DUI conviction, the driver will have a DUI License Suspension.
 If the driver loses a DMV hearing, he or she will have an APS DMV License Suspension.
 The Administrative Per Se (APS) hearings with the DMV are not court hearings and often are based on the documents submitted to the DMV by the arresting officer after a DUI arrest.
 Unlike the courts, where live testimony is needed to comply with the Evidence Code, the DMV will only subpoena the officer if the paperwork submitted is missing a signature or has some other deficiency that the DMV needs to fix prior to causing a driver’s license suspension.
-That is not to say that a police officer can not be forced to come to the hearing.
-With a proper subpoena and payment to the arresting agency, a driver can have the police officer to come to a DMV hearing.
+Under a recent case of CDLA v.
+DMV, the DMV might not be allowed to subpoena police officers when the documents are deficient, such that, it is now much easier to win a “set aside” of the DMV suspension after a DUI arrest in Los Angeles.
+That is not to say that a police officer cannot be required to come to the hearing.
+With a subpoena and payment to the arresting agency, a driver arrested for a DUI in Los Angeles can have the police officer come to a DMV hearing.

-From the defense perspective, it is a good thing to subpoena the officer if there is a pending DUI because during the hearing, DUI lawyer can cross examine officer and get useful information for a trial.
-After the APS DMV hearing, a copy of the tape can be obtained and used at trial for impeachment of the DUI arresting officer.
+From the defense perspective, it is often a good idea to subpoena the arresting officer to the DMV hearing after a DUI in Los Angeles.
+If there is a pending DUI case in Los Angeles, during the DMV APS hearing, a Los Angles DUI lawyer can cross-examine the arresting officer and get useful information that will be used at trial.
+After the APS DMV hearing, a copy of the audio tape can be ordered from the DMV and used at trial for the impeachment of the Los Angeles DUI arresting officer.

-Held: An unsworn report by a police officer is admissible for an APS hearing, as an exception to the hearsay rule EV1280 as long as it has an admission by the driver that he was driving (EV 1220) statement against self-interest.
-Moreover, GC11513 permits admission of witnesses statement to explain and supplement driver’s admission.
+Held: An unsworn report by a police officer is admissible for an APS hearing, as an exception to the hearsay rule EV 1280 as long as it has an admission by the driver that he was driving (EV 1220) statement against self-interest.
+Government Code section 11513 permits the admission of witnesses’ statements to explain and supplement the driver’s admission.
 Bottom line: bad idea to talk to the police about who was the driver.

-Department Official Records (DMV record printout) does not have to be sworn either.
+Held: Department Official Records (DMV record printout) do not have to be sworn either.

 The court considers the unsworn blood tests to be “the sort of evidence on which responsible persons are accustomed to rely in the conduct of serious affairs” (GC 11513).
 This section by the way also overcomes hearsay issues.

-Additionally, this document is considered to be “public record exception to the hearsay rule” EV 1280
+Additionally, this document is considered to be a “public record exception to the hearsay rule” EV 1280

-The court justified relaxation ruled of evidence by relying on legislative intent of providing an efficient mechanism to quickly suspend the driver licenses of those who drink and drive.
+The court justified the relaxation of rules of evidence by relying on the legislative intent of providing an efficient mechanism to quickly suspend the driver’s licenses of those who drink and drive.

-The court also confirmed/established 3 requirements for suspension of driver license after an admin per se hearing:
+California Supreme Court confirmed 3 requirements for suspension of driver’s license after an admin per se hearing:

 (1) Police Officer must have reasonable cause to believe the driver was driving under the influence of drugs or alcohol